augustoafleal/unisinos-reinforcement-learning/README.md

 Note:
 The bitmask encoding allows the agent to distinguish exactly which islands were visited, while the count-based encoding only tracks the total number of islands visited.

+> In random maps, the number of islands (`num_islands`) is determined dynamically at map creation, so the observation space adapts automatically.

 ## Action Space